Facebook

 A gas-powered leaf blower is a great option if you want to use it for work or your business.

-We think the Echo blower is a fantastic option in that department.
-It has incredible power, ranging up to 1110 CFM which is just awesome!
+The Echo blower is a fantastic option in that department.
+It has incredible power, ranging up to 1110 CFM, which is just awesome!

 The MPH is 220 making this an overall heavy-duty leaf blower that can handle large areas and big messes.